On disconnected images of connected spaces: Boolean images of connected spaces

 It follows that whenever $\cF\sub\cG$ is finite then every vertex $\cY$ in $\graph(\cF)$ satisfies $|\cY|\le 2$ and $\cY$ is connected to the vertex $\emptyset\sub\cF$ by a path in $\graph(\cF)$. \end{proof}

-We do not know if the above statement remains true for $\sigma_3(\Gamma)$.
-Our candidate for a counterexample was a subspace $L$ of $\sigma_3(\er)$, of the family of characteristic functions of all sets of the form $\{x,x+r,x+2r\}$, where $x,r\in\er$.
+We do not know if the above statement remains true for subsets $\sigma_3(\Gamma)$.
+Our candidate for a counterexample is a subspace $L$ of $\sigma_3(\er)$, of the family of characteristic functions of all sets of the form $\{x,x+r,x+2r\}$, where $x,r\in\er$, together with the empty set.
 Every element of $L$ is then an arithmetic triple or a singleton, and $L$ is clearly compact.
 It is easy to see that the obvious family of clopens $\{E_{\{x\}} : x\in\er\}$ is not isomorphic to a family of pseudoclopens in a connected compactum.
-However, the following observation shows that $K$ is a Boolean image of a compact connected space.